More Adventurous: Song information

+To achieve the vulnerable effect for which the song was intended, Lewis recorded her vocal for "I Never" naked in the studio.

 "Ripchord" and "It Just Is" were written in response to the death of Elliott Smith.

 "Accidntel Deth" was produced by Jimmy Tamborello, who is known for his work in The Postal Service and as Dntel (which explains the unusual spelling of the song's title).

 "More Adventurous" alludes to a line from Frank O'Hara's "Meditations in an Emergency": "Each time my heart is broken it makes me feel more adventurous (and how the same names keep recurring on that interminable list!), but one of these days there’ll be nothing left with which to venture forth."

 Release

 Two versions of the album were released: a version in a jewel case, which was sold in stores, and a limited edition (1,000 copies) digipak version sold at the release party and concert for the album.

 "I Never" and "Ripchord" were included in several feature films, including Must Love Dogs, Conversations with Other Women, and John Tucker Must Die.
 "Portions for Foxes" is included as part of the Rock Band 3 soundtrack and was also featured in the first episode of the first season of the medical drama Grey's Anatomy.
 "More Adventurous" was featured on the soundtrack to the 2005 film Wedding Crashers.